 3. Managing hybrid teams equally and monitoring contributions fairly

 Staff want the ability to work flexibly and take control over when and where they work.
-However, this shouldn’t prevent their work and contribution from being understood and recognized, whether through praise, promotions, bonuses or pay rises.
-Selection processes must be fair.
+Whether it is hybrid work from home or hybrid office working.
+This shouldn’t prevent their work and contribution from being understood and recognized, whether through praise, promotions, bonuses or pay rises.
+Selection processes must be fair in hybrid working frameworks.
 After all, it’s easy for managers to subconsciously reward those they see and chat with every day in the office and inadvertently neglect those working remotely – even if they’re contributing equally to achieving team and company goals.

-Statistics from the Office for National Statistics highlight the issue.
+Hybrid work research from the Office for National Statistics highlight the issue.
 It found that between 2012-17 people who mainly worked from home were less than half as likely to be promoted compared to other workers.
 They were 38% less likely to have received a bonus than those who never worked from home between 2013-20.
+This shows that hybrid remote work can have a hidden cost to employees, impacting their motivation and engagement.

 Managing hybrid teams effectively means treating individuals equally.
 The reopening of offices shouldn’t lead to the return of presenteeism, where being in the office is seen as a sign of dedication and commitment.
 Star employees can be both in the office or working remotely.
 Managers need to be trained and educated by the senior leadership to ensure they’re managing performance and rewards based on an individual’s contribution, outcomes and results, rather than unconsciously favoring those who they see most regularly.